Francesco Crispi: Fasci Siciliani

 The Fasci Siciliani were a popular movement of democratic and socialist inspiration, which arose in Sicily in the years between 1889 and 1894.
-The Fasci gained the support of the poorest and most exploited classes of the island by channeling their frustration and discontent into a coherent programme based on the establishment of new rights.
+The Fasci gained the support of the poorest and most exploited classes of the island by channelling their frustration and discontent into a coherent programme based on the establishment of new rights.
 Consisting of a jumble of traditionalist sentiment, religiosity, and socialist consciousness, the movement reached its apex in the summer of 1893, when new conditions were presented to the landowners and mine owners of Sicily concerning the renewal of sharecropping and rental contracts.

 Upon the rejection of these conditions, there was an outburst of strikes that rapidly spread throughout the island, and was marked by violent social conflict, almost rising to the point of insurrection.
 The leaders of the movement were not able to keep the situation from getting out of control.
 The proprietors and landowners asked the government to intervene.
 Giovanni Giolitti tried to put a halt to the manifestations and protests of the Fasci Siciliani, his measures were relatively mild.
-On 24 November, Giolitti officially resigned as Prime Minister.
+On 24 November, Giolitti officially resigned as prime minister.
 In the three weeks of uncertainty before Crispi formed a government on 15 December 1893, the rapid spread of violence drove many local authorities to defy Giolitti's ban on the use of firearms.

 In December 1893, 92 peasants lost their lives in clashes with the police and army.
 Government buildings were burned along with flour mills and bakeries that refused to lower their prices when taxes were lowered or abolished.

 On 3 January 1894, Crispi declared a state of siege throughout Sicily.
 Army reservists were recalled and General Roberto Morra di Lavriano was dispatched with 40,000 troops.
 The old order was restored through the use of extreme force, including summary executions.
 A solidarity revolt of anarchists and republicans in the Lunigiana was crushed as well.

 The repression of the Fasci turned into outright persecution.
 The government arrested not just the leaders of the movement, but masses of poor farmers, students, professionals, sympathizers of the Fasci, and even those simply suspected of having sympathized with the movement at some point in time, in many cases without any evidence for the accusations.
-After the declaration of the state of emergency, condemnations were issued for the paltriest of reasons.
+After the declaration of a state of emergency, condemnations were issued for the paltriest of reasons.
 Many rioters were incarcerated for having shouted things such as "Viva l'anarchia" or "down with the King".
-At Palermo, in April and May 1894, the trials against the central committee of the Fasci took place and this was the final blow that signaled the death knell of the movement of the Fasci Siciliani.
+At Palermo, in April and May 1894, the trials against the central committee of the Fasci took place and this was the final blow that signalled the death knell of the movement of the Fasci Siciliani.